makersacademy/takeaway-challenge/README.md

 Running tests
 Run rspec

+NOTES

 Test coverage is not high currently, nor of high quality.
 This is very unfinished!
+TDD went out the window a little on this challenge - if I were to go back to it I'd like to give myself more time, approach it with a stricter process and plan ahead a bit more.
+Not my finest work!

 Takeaway Challenge
 ==================